 The M.A. in Earth Sciences program is a flexible, research-based program with thesis and non-thesis options.
-Situated near the intersection of the Front Range of the Rocky Mountains and eastern plains, UNC provides you with extradordinary opportunities to conduct field research.
+Situated near the intersection of the Front Range of the Rocky Mountains and eastern plains, UNC provides you with extraordinary opportunities to conduct field research.

 You can gain high-level skills and expertise across multiple disciplines.
-You will work with outstanding faculty who can help you custome your master's program to build on your strength and meet your objectives.
+You will work with outstanding faculty who can help you design your master's program to build on your strength and meet your objectives.
 Our faculty members, and potential research advisors, have a broad range of research expertise and experience.

 With our board selection of graduate courses, diverse faculty and a variety of research specializations, we can offer you flexibility to find the perfect niche in the earth sciences.